Discovering Near-Infrared Light: Reproducing Herschel's Experiment with a Thermal Camera

 Click HERE for an interactive video on Telelab

-The results above clearly show that the area outside the red light also warms up significantly (whereas the area outside the violet light does not), suggesting the existence of invisible light outside the visible spectrum.
+The results above clearly show that the area outside the red light also warms up significantly, suggesting the existence of invisible light outside the red limit of the visible spectrum.
+(By comparison, the area outside the violet light does not warm up, meaning that this method cannot be used to detect the UV light.)

 You may be wondering why there is a gap in our experiment as shown above (it is actually formed by two pieces of dark paper that do not touch each other).
 We deliberately created it for two reasons: 1) To ensure that the heat in the visible light area is not conducted through the paper to the infrared light area (so the rise of temperature can be solely attributed to the absorption of light — even though paper is not a good thermal conductor); and 2) To serve as a visual marker in the thermal image so that we can clearly see where the boundary between visible and infrared light is on the dark paper.
 The thermal image also confirms that the heat conduction was effectively impeded by the gap as it appears to be cooler than the adjacent areas.

-It is also critically important to note that the wavelength of the infrared light that warms up the paper is mostly what is known as near infrared (NIR), as opposed to long-wave infrared (LWIR) that is what a thermal camera like FLIR ONE detects.
+It is also important to note that the wavelength of the infrared light that warms up the paper is known as the near-infrared (NIR), as opposed to the long-wave infrared (LWIR) detected by a thermal camera such as the FLIR ONE camera.
 The following image shows the locations of NIR and LWIR in the infrared spectrum.

 Infrared spectrum (Image Credit: Edmund Optics)

-That is to say, although we use a thermal camera in this experiment, what the device detects (LWIR) has nothing to do with the infrared light (NIR) under investigation.
+That is to say, although we use a thermal camera in this experiment, what the device detects (the LWIR light) has nothing to do with the NIR light under investigation.
 What actually happens is that the dark paper absorbs the NIR light, which energizes its molecules.
-The molecules then emit LWIR thermal radiation that gets picked up by the thermal camera.
+The molecules with higher kinetic energy then emit more LWIR thermal radiation that gets picked up by the thermal camera.

 This experiment shows the incredible power of thermal imaging as a tool for scientific inquiry.
 While Herschel had only three thermometers to do his experiment, a thermal camera gives us tens of thousands of "thermometers."
 Through our Telelab platform, the experiment can be now be shared with anyone in the world — whether or not they have a thermal camera at their disposal — to rediscover what Herschel found more than 200 years ago!